pantheon-systems/documentation/source/content/guides/secure-development/02-secure-integration.md

 ### Example LDAP Connection with PHP Constants

-Please note that any code you're using to connect to the remote service must accept a PHP Constant for the port number.
+Any code you're using to connect to the remote service must accept a PHP Constant for the port number.

 For example: If you have two LDAP servers, one for staff and another for students, you may choose `PANTHEON_SOIP_LDAP_STAFF` and `PANTHEON_SOIP_LDAP_STUDENTS` as names to identify the connections.

 <TabList>